-(3 Credits) This course investigates the aesthetics, function, and design of jewelry.
-Study includes basic techniques in metal forming, use of propane/oxygen torch, basic jewelry tools, as well as an exploration of nontraditional materials.
+(3 Credits) This is an advanced course that expands upon techniques and formal investigation acquire in ART-123.
+Students further their investigation of aesthetics, function, and design of jewelry.
+Study includes intermediate techniques in metal forming, use of propane/oxygen torch, basic jewelry tools, as well as an exploration of nontraditional materials.
 Course fee required.
 Total of 60 hours of lecture.